kubernetes/enhancements/keps/sig-storage/1845-prioritization-on-volume-capacity/README.md

 #### Beta

-Target: v1.21
+Target: v1.22

 - [ ] Add benchmarking tests
 - [ ] Turn algorithm based on feedback from developers and users
-- [ ] Able to configure the weight of storage class (implementation TBD)
+- [ ] Decide to support storage class weighting or not (if we should, implement it)

 #### GA